Waterways of Cheshire and North Wales

 Day 3 Venture south this morning for a canal cruise through the beautiful Vale of Llangollen and across the Pontcysllte Aqueduct, or 'Stream in the Sky', on a brightly coloured narrowboat.
 An interesting commentary gives visitors an insight into the history of the area and other canals in the UK.
 Spend time in Llangollen itself, before travelling over the spectacular Horseshoe Pass to the small market town of Ruthin, before returning to the hotel.

 Day 4 Travel to Northwich for a ride on the magnificent Anderton Boat Lift.
 Originally built in 1875, the structure lifts passengers aboard the elegant Edwin Clark boat from the River Weaver to the Trent and Mersey Canal high above.
-A comprehensive visitor centre houses an exhibition focusing on the lift's history together with its control centre, so visitors can get close the action.
+A comprehensive visitor centre houses an exhibition focusing on the lift's history together with its control centre, so visitors can get close to the action.
 On then to the pleasant market town of Nantwich, before returning to the hotel via the lovely lakes at Ellesmere.

 Day 5 Homeward journey.